 Do It For Yourself

 Make ME #1.
-Lose weight for Me, not because of pressure from other people.
-We all have our own reasons for wanting to lose weight, but a common denominator amongst the healthy weight loss tips sent in was that the successful people undertook their new lifestyle because they wanted to.
+Lose weight for Me, not because of pressure from other people or society.
+We all have our own reasons for wanting to lose weight, but a common denominator among the healthy weight loss tips sent in was that the successful people undertook their new lifestyle because they wanted to.